Oriol de Bolòs: Background

 Bolòs came from a family of pharmacists and botanists.
 Having completed his doctorate in biological sciences, at the Complutense University of Madrid, from 1953 he became professor at the University of Barcelona and from 1965 to 1984 was the director of the Botanical Institute of Barcelona.
 Joining the Biological Sciences section of the Institute of Catalan Studies in 1964, Bolòs would chair the section between 1989 and 1992.

 Influenced by Pius Font i Quer and by the founder of the phytosociology Josias Braun-Blanquet, Bolòs would publish Les groupements végétaux moyen du bassin de l'Ebre et leur dynamisme with Braun-Blanquet in (1958).
 As a flora writer his main work was the Flora dels Països Catalans (Flora of Catalonia, Valencia, and the Balearic Islands) (1984-2001), which was an effort to track comprehensively all that was known to then, the publishing was edited jointly with Josep Vigo Bonada.
 Published work by Bolòs include more than 200 titles of books, articles and contributions to other works.

 Noted works

-As a good disciple of Font i Quer he paid great attention to questions of botanical nomenclature.
+As a disciple of Font i Quer as he paid great attention to questions of botanical nomenclature.
 Bolòs was also active throughout his life in the defense of the protection of the environment and the interests of future generations.

 He was the author or co-author of the formal names of a number of phytosociological communities, together with those which appear with the official abbreviation O.Bolòs.